saurabhb44/QuasarBank/README.md

   ![Main](./ScreenShots/Profile.png)

 ## Portfolio Management
 You are given an initial Rs.
-10,000, so it's time to start trading
+1,000,000, so it's time to start trading

 ### Buy Shares from US Stock Market
-* Search your favourite Share
+* Search for your favourite Stock

   ![Main](./ScreenShots/buyShares.png)